11BelowStudio/HECC-IT/HECC-IT downloadable version/HECC-SPECC.md

 * If you want to use HECC-IT to make a freely-available game, you can.

 * If you want to use HECC-IT to make something proprietary, you can.
-    * The copy of `heccer.js`, with any modifications made to it, will still need to be available under the Mozilla Public License v 2.0, but `heccer.js` doesn't contain any of the data specific to your game anyway.
+    * If you make any changes to the `heccer.js` file, the edited version of `heccer.js` will need to be made available under the terms of the Mozilla Public License v.2.0

-    * The files that hold the actual game data (`hecced.js`/the .hecc file), are responsible for the formatting ofthe output (`showdown.min.js`), and are responsible for linking the components of the game/allowing the player to play the game (`index.html`), can be redistributed under proprietary terms.
+    * The files that hold the actual game data (`hecced.js`/the .hecc file), are responsible for the formatting of the output (`showdown.min.js`), and are responsible for linking the components of the game/allowing the player to play the game (`index.html`), can be redistributed under proprietary terms.